At a glance

 8 health benefits of turmeric tea

-The benefits of turmeric tea are mainly linked to its potent anti-inflammatory properties that can help manage digestive issues, lower the risk of cardiovascular diseases, and support healthy brain function.
+The benefits of turmeric tea are primarily attributed to curcumin’s anti-inflammatory properties, which may help manage digestive issues, support the cardiovascular system, and promote healthy brain function.

 Here are eight health benefits of drinking turmeric tea.